-The proposal was notified in accordance with the DCP/Council's Community Participation Plan from 29 June 2023 until 2 August 2023.
+The proposal was notified in accordance with the DCP/Council's Community Participation Plan from 20 June 2023 until 2 August 2023.
 The notification included the following:

-- Notification listing on Council's website. - Notification letters sent to adjoining and adjacent properties (approx. 30 individual properties).
+- Notification listing on Council's website. - Notification letters sent to adjoining and adjacent properties (approx. 30 individual properties). - Initial 14-day notification. - Re-notification for 28 days following confirmation of HCCRPP as determining body.